trisacrypto/trisa/docs/content/gds/admin/configuration/trtl.en.md

 | TRTL_REPLICA_STRATEGY_FILE_PID     | string |         | Set to the path of a PID file, if not empty uses the file PID strategy (second strategy after hostname-pid).              |
 | TRTL_REPLICA_STRATEGY_JSON_CONFIG  | string |         | Set to the path of a JSON configuration file, if not empty uses the JSON config strategy (third strategy after file-pid). |

 The strategies allow the process to identify its PID - either by processing a hostname (e.g. trtl-10) or by reading the pid from a file.
-The remaineder of the replica can then be configured from the JSON file rather than directly from the environment.
+The remainder of the replica can then be configured from the JSON file rather than directly from the environment.

 ### MTLS Config